AddictedCS/soundfingerprinting/README.md

 Soundfingerprinting is a C# framework designed for developers and researchers in the fields of audio processing, data mining, digital signal processing.
 It implements an efficient algorithm of signal processing which will allow one to have a competent system of audio fingerprinting and signal recognition.

 ## Documentation
-See the [Wiki page](https://github.com/AddictedCS/soundfingerprinting/wiki) for the operational details and information

 Following is a code sample that shows how to generate sub-fingerprints from an audio file.
-The sub-fingerprints will be stored in a backend and used later by the algorithm to recognize unknown snippets of audio.
-The interfaces for fingerprinting and querying the stream have been implemented as [FluentInterface](http://martinfowler.com/bliki/FluentInterface.html) with Builder and Command patterns in mind.
+The sub-fingerprints will be stored in the backend and used later by the algorithm to recognize unknown snippets of audio.
+The interfaces for fingerprinting and querying the stream have been implemented as [Fluent Interfaces](http://martinfowler.com/bliki/FluentInterface.html) with [Builder](http://en.wikipedia.org/wiki/Builder_pattern) and [Command](http://en.wikipedia.org/wiki/Command_pattern) patterns in mind.
 ```csharp
 private readonly IModelService modelService = new ModelService();
 private readonly IFingerprintCommandBuilder fingerprintCommandBuilder = new FingerprintCommandBuilder();